 Simple English definitions for legal terms

-Read a random definition: group insurance
+Read a random definition: claims

 The cost-of-capital method is a way to figure out how much it costs for a company to borrow money or sell ownership shares to investors.
 This method is often used by government agencies to decide how much money a company should be allowed to make in profits.